Snippets tagged sequences

 This snippet is basically the same as http://fssnip.net/6A, except that the element whose predicate holds ends the previous group and the element after it starts a new one.
 Those two snippets (Seq.groupWhen, Seq.groupAfter) would be generally equivalent to the Haskell functions 'breakBefore' and 'breakAfter' from Data.List.Grouping.

 Take a sample of a specified length from a sequence.
 The sample is guaranteed to be of the requested size (unless there are too few elements in the original sequence).
-Sample items will be taken at equal intervals, with possibly a shorter interval at the end if the sequence length is not evenly divisible by the sample size.
+Sample items will be taken at equal intervals.
+(This version with some simplifications and tidy-ups.)

 Computes the nth value of a sequence if the nth value is past the length of the sequence then None is returned else some